 7 must-have features for E-commerce websites.

-1. High-quality photography.
+1. High-quality photography

 Our tips:

 According to a study by Spiegel Research Centre, nearly all of us who shop online read reviews before making a purchase.
 We’re also 3x more likely to buy a product that has been reviewed, compared to a product with no reviews at all.
-If you don’t have product reviews on your site, your customers will go looking for them.
-Don’t give your customers a reason to leave your website; display your product reviews right alongside your products.

 Our tips:

-3. Easy path to purchase.
+3. A frictionless path to purchase

+Don’t make us work for it.
+Complicated checkout flows are conversion killers.
 The purchase process should be made as easy as possible by removing all potential barriers.
 Your call to action should catch the eye, making it easy to find and compelling to click.
 Stick to short, urgent wording – Buy Now or Add to Bag – and ensure the button colour has sufficient contrast with its surroundings.

 But it’s not just about the Buy button.
 On average, 69% of all e-commerce visitors abandon their shopping baskets before completing the checkout process.
 A large chunk of these abandonments is inevitable.
 Many users who add items to their basket are still exploring their options, and aren’t ready to buy.
 But of those remaining, who have the purchase intent but abandon before paying, 43% cite complicated checkout processes as the reason.